George A. Olah Award in Hydrocarbon or Petroleum Chemistry

 Sponsored by the George A. Olah Endowment

-Prakash also has developed a low-cost, improved polymer electrolyte membrane made of poly(styrenesulfonic acid)-poly(vinylidene fluoride) that makes his team's fuel-cell technology highly efficient and commercially viable.
+His chemisorption studies have led to the discovery of novel catalytic processes occurring in UHV.
+The two most significant aspects of these studies are the utilization of ordered surface alloys to provide a clear probe of site requirements for adsorption and reactions, showing clearly the importance of the threefold hollow site to hydrocarbon reactions, and the discovery of the importance of a modifier precursor in controlling adsorption kinetics on chemically modified or bimetallic surfaces.

-Prakash has received numerous awards and honors, including the 2004 ACS Award for Creative Work in Fluorine Chemistry, another area in which he has made major contributions.
+Koel, 51, received a bachelor's degree in chemistry in 1976 from Emporia State University, in Kansas, and a Ph.D. in chemistry from the University of Texas, Austin.
+He is the recipient of numerous awards and has trained 43 graduate students and 23 postdoctoral fellows.

-The award address will be presented before the Division of Organic Chemistry.-Ron Dagani
+The award address will be presented before the Division of Colloid & Surface Chemistry.

 Join the conversation